AutoBERT-Zero: Evolving BERT Backbone from Scratch: Introduction

-Since pretraining a PLM is already quite time consuming, the computational burden of NAS for PLM is much more overwhelming than utilizing NAS on other CV tasks. {Thus, it is crucial to make the NAS algorithm more efficient.
-To speed up model search, we propose Operation-Priority (OP) evolution strategy, which balances exploration and exploitation when selecting promising operations to escape local optimal.
-To facilitate model evaluation, we design Bi-branch Weight-Sharing (BIWS) training strategy, which introduces a super-net to keep track of the trained weights for both the attention structures and convolution blocks {on each layer}.
+Since pretraining a PLM is quite time consuming, the computational burden of NAS for PLM is much more overwhelming than utilizing NAS for CV tasks, \prjj{especially given that our search space is extremely huge}. \prj{Thus, it is crucial to make the NAS algorithm more efficient \prjj{in terms of both speed and memory}. \prjj{To this end, we propose a novel Operation-Priority Neural Architecture Search (OP-NAS) algorithm.
+During search phase}, we promote Operation-Priority (OP) evolution strategy.
+This strategy \prjj{leverages prior information of operations at each position in the computation path to flexibly balance exploration and exploitation when mutating new architectures, which escapes local optimal and speeds up the search.} To facilitate model evaluation, we design Bi-branch Weight-Sharing (BIWS) training strategy, which introduces a super-net to keep track of the trained weights for both the attention structures and convolution blocks \jh{on each layer}.
 The candidates are initialized with the weights extracted from the super-net during evaluation to prevent repeated pretraining.}

-Extensive experiments are conducted on the widely used Natural Language Understanding (NLU) and Question Answering (QA) benchmarks, including GLUE \citep{wang2018glue} and SQuAD \citep{rajpurkar-etal-2016-squad}.
-The best searched architecture (named \textbf{AutoBERT-Zero}) is shown on Figure~\ref{fig:archs_compare}(c), which stacks novel searched attention structures and searched convolutions.
-Our AutoBERT-Zero already achieves 87.7 GLUE score when trained on the commonly used vallina pre-train task, consistently outperforming current state-of-the-art (SOTA) methods by a large margin (4.2 higher than ConvBERT, 4.1 higher than T5), while requiring fewer parameters (52.7\% fewer parameters than T5).
+Extensive experiments are conducted on the widely used Natural Language Understanding(NLU) and Question Answering(QA) benchmarks.
+The best searched architecture(named \textbf{AutoBERT-Zero}) is shown on Figure~\ref{fig:archs_compare}(c), which stacks novel searched attention structures and convolutions.
+Our AutoBERT-Zero achieves 87.7 GLUE score when trained on the commonly used vallina pre-train tasks, consistently outperforming current state-of-the-art (SOTA) methods by a large margin (4.1 higher than T5), while requiring fewer parameters (52.7\% fewer parameters than T5).
 More remarkably, our AutoBERT-Zero-base surpasses RoBERTa-base (using much more data) and BERT-large (with much larger model size) by 2.4 and 1.4 higher score on GLUE test set.